 The most important thing when deciding to get a prenup is understanding the financial implications of this agreement.
 Once a prenup is in place, you're making it clear that the agreement will override state laws in the event of death or a divorce.
 In some instances, that can work against what you originally intended.
 For example, if you and your partner both have family wealth, your prenup could stop you from inheriting either person's estate upon their passing.

 In the end, deciding to get a prenup or not is entirely up to you and your partner.
-In fact, a prenup is just one of several things you might want to consider when typing the knot.
+In fact, a prenup is just one of several things you might want to consider when tying the knot.

 Managing money as a couple can be challenging at times.
 Here are a few tips to help you win at love and money.READ MORE

 Looking to save on your big day?
 Hit your wedding budget goals with these top tips.READ MORE

 To safely consume this site, we recommend reading this disclaimer.
 Any outbound links will take you away from Zeta, to external sites in the world wide web.
 Just so you know, Zeta doesn’t endorse any linked websites nor do we pay/bribe anyone to appear on here.
 Any reference to prices on the site are just estimates; actual prices are up to specific merchants and their current desire to charge you for things.
 Also, nothing on this website should be construed as investment advice.
 We’re here to share our favorite tools, tactics and tips for managing your money together.
 This content is for your responsible consumption.
 Please don’t see this as a recommendation to buy specific investments or go on a crypto-binge.
 Lastly, we 100% believe that personal finance is exactly that, personal.
 We may sometimes publish content on this website that has been created by affiliated or unaffiliated partners such as employees, advisors or writers.
 Unless we explicitly say so, these post do not necessarily represent the actual views or opinions of Zeta.